In-patient luxury rehab center in Thailand

 What are the causes of drug addiction?

-The causes of drug addiction are changes in the brain, genetics, and environmental factors.
-In most cases, a combination of different causes contributes to the development of addiction.
+The causes of drug addiction are influenced by changes in the brain, genetics, and environmental factors.
+A combination of different factors may contribute to the development of addiction.

-Physical addiction to the drug occurs due to changes in the way the brain feels pleasure.
+A 2019 paper published in Physiological Reviews by Nora D. Volkow, Michael Michaelides, and Ruben Baler of the National Institute on Drug Abuse further explains the influence of brain changes, genetics, and environmental factors on drug addiction.
+Physical addiction to the drug occurs due to changes in how the brain feels and processes pleasure.
 The drug causes physical changes to neurons, which communicate through neurotransmitters.
-These changes remain for a long time after a person stops taking the drug, which explains cravings, withdrawal symptoms, and relapse in some people.
+These changes impair control and persist even after abstinence from consuming the drug, which explains cravings, withdrawal symptoms, and relapse in some people.

 What are the effects of drug addiction?

-Short-term mental effects of drug addiction or drug abuse include difficulty concentrating, aggression, irritability, hallucinations, angry outburst, and lack of inhibition.
-Long-term mental effects of drug addiction include cognitive decline, psychosis, anxiety, depression, paranoia, and memory loss.
+According to a paper published in ISRN Addiction by Thomas Peter Fox, Govind Oliver, and Sophie Marie Ellis of the King’s College Hospital London that explored the different short-term and long-term mental and physical effects of drug addiction, the short-term mental effects of drug addiction include difficulty concentrating, aggression, irritability, hallucinations, angry outburst, and lack of inhibition.
+Meanwhile, the long-term mental effects of drug addiction include cognitive decline, psychosis, anxiety, depression, paranoia, and memory loss.

 Short-term physical effects of drug addiction include slurred speech, high blood pressure, elevated body temperature, shallow breathing, rapid heart rate, drowsiness, insomnia, increased or decreased appetite, and uncoordinated movements.

-On the other hand, long-term physical effects of drug addiction include kidney damage, liver damage and/or cirrhosis, tooth decay, skin damage, cardiovascular problems, infertility, seizures, stroke, higher risk of cancer, sexual dysfunction, weight loss or weight gain, appetite changes, and others.
+Long-term physical effects of drug addiction include kidney damage, liver damage, cirrhosis, tooth decay, skin damage, cardiovascular problems, infertility, seizures, stroke, higher risk of cancer, sexual dysfunction, weight loss or weight gain, and appetite problems.
 The most severe effects of drug addiction are overdose and death.

 Other effects of drug addiction include relationship problems, impaired performance at school or work, job loss, financial difficulties, legal troubles, and a higher risk of engaging in risky activities and behaviors.